--APT Publication: "Research about Policy Making regarding "Smart City" in Asia-Pacific Region" Publication of Research for Information Sharing on ICT Policy and Development in 2016 APT
+-APT : "Research about Policy Making regarding "Smart City" in Asia-Pacific Region" 2017 APT

 Smart city becomes a popular topic in each country of the Asia Pacific region.
 Some countries are starting their urban policy development whereas other countries are promoting their urban policy development of the smart city application.
 Today, the smart city concept has become key in bridging academic researches, projects and commercial initiatives exploring the role that new ICT services and products can play in increasing the quality of life (QoL) of citizens in urban life.
 However, a lot of different operationalizations, approaches and definitions of smart city exist and a lack of overview in thinking about the concept of smart city carries on today.